Yes, and no, it is a complicated question.

-You, You, You and You
+You, You, You, and You

 I cannot stress enough that the most significant risk factor in the instant pot is you, me, or anyone else who handles it.

-Malpractice and mishandling of any home cooking tech, which builds massive pressure inside itself as you know from the article on how the instant pot works, can cause severe injuries.
-There are a plethora of pictures online depicting the damage that can instant pot do to you.
+Malpractice and mishandling of any home cooking tech, which builds massive pressure inside itself, as you know from the article on how the instant pot works, can cause severe injuries.
+There are a plethora of pictures online depicting the damage that instant pot can do to you.

 I am not here to judge anyone, but in most cases, these injuries tend to be caused by being cocky.
 Thinking that you know the dangers and that it will be fine.

 If not for anyone else, then at least for yourself, ensure your hands are protected.
 Do at least that for yourself.